Kray-G/kinx/README.md

 #### What is Native function?

-Remember fibonacci function above.
+Remember the fibonacci function above.
-That is simple fibonacci function and execute it with time measurement like below.
+That is a simple fibonacci function and execute it with time measurement like below.

 ```
 $ time ./kinx examples/fib.kx